 Even better, replacing your entry door with a steel model preserves home value.
-Remodeling Magazine’s Cost vs. Value Report estimates the total project cost of installing a 20-gauge steel door at $1,137.
-The project, on average, returns 85.6% of cost, the highest return value in the report.
+Remodeling Magazine’s Cost vs. Value Report estimates the total project cost of installing a 20-gauge steel door at $1,162.
+The project, on average, returns 97% of its cost, the highest return value in the report.

 Still, the attractive cost of a steel door comes with an important caveat: Its typical life span under duress is shorter than either fiberglass or wood.
 A steel door exposed to salt air or heavy rains may last only five to seven years, according to Bob Bossard, general manager of 84 Lumber in Clarksville, Del.
 Despite steel’s reputation for toughness, it actually didn’t perform well in Consumer Reports testing against wood and fiberglass for normal wear and tear.

 With heavy use, it may dent, and the damage can be difficult and expensive to repair.
 If your door will be heavily exposed to traffic or the elements, you may be better off choosing a different material.

 Fiberglass doors come in an immense variety of styles, many of which accurately mimic the look of real wood.
 And if limited upkeep is your ideal, fiberglass may be your best bet.
 “Nothing is maintenance-free,” Bossard says, “but fiberglass is pretty close.
 And it lasts twice as long as wood or steel.”